Nikaoto/dirload.lua/README.md

 ### Arguments for `dirload(path, opts)`

-- **`path`**

-  This is the relative path of the directory you want to load.
+- **`path`** - the relative path of the directory you want to load.
 Each `.lua` file inside that directory will get required one by one and their contents will be put into a table and returned.

   - Directory separators must be forward slashes (`"dir0/dir1"`)